nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case ends.
 ---
+**Use case 10: Review task assigned to an individual**

+**Main Success Scenario (MSS):**

+1. User reviews the list of tasks assigned to a specific person.

+2. OfficeConnect displays all the tasks assigned to the person.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+---
+**Use case 11: Review the group of individuals assigned to a task**

+**Main Success Scenario (MSS):**

+1. User reviews the list of people assigned to a specific task.

+2. OfficeConnect displays all the individuals assigned to the task.

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

 ### Non-Functional Requirements
 1. Performance: The system shall respond to user input within 2 seconds, even under peak load conditions.